Zlisu/EDA/README.md

-# Country Analysis Project
+# Bike Market Analysis Project

-This project research on country's development in the past 200 years with EDA approach.
+This project research on data of bike market with EDA approach.

 # Purpose

-The project's purpose is to understand countries' development trend in the last 2 centries.
-We will also compare different reginons (continents).
-Based on the discovery, we will try to make assumptions on what could be the factors that caused the difference between countries or regions.
+This project researches on the bike market.
+We will gain insights on valubale information of bike's market by investigate on bike's features, price and market shares.
+The research is conducted in EDA approach.
+We raised questions of our interest and answered the question by conducting analysis on the data we have.

 # Information